-Tennis balls or spikey massage balls can be useful in massaging out muscles in buttocks, inner thighs or low back.
+Tennis balls or spikey massage balls can be useful in massaging out muscles in buttocks, inner thighs, calf muscles, arch of foot or low back.

 A yoga ball can help to manage pain - to sit on or lie over.
 Exercise balls vary in size - on average, a 65 cm or 55cm is suitable, depending on your height and how soft the ball is.
 Balls should have a CE safety mark and should be burst resistant.